- The EECS Domain

 - Submit a System Activation Request, answering “yes” to the question “Do you want to join the EECS Windows AD domain?”

-- Enter your name and password (or those of the system's administrator) when prompted.
-It may be necessary to type “EECS\<your username>”).
+- Enter your name and password (or those of the system’s administrator) when prompted.
+It may be necessary to enter your account name as “EECS\<your username>”.

 Note: After you reboot, new software may begin to install.
-Depending on applied group policies, it may take up to an hour for the installation to finish.
+Depending on applied group policies, it may take some time for the installation to finish.

 How to log in